You are here: Start » User Interface » Creating Deep Learning Model

 Introduction

-Since version 4.10 it is also an option to open a Deep Learning Editor as a stand-alone application, which is especially useful for re-training models with new images in production environment.
+Since version 4.10, it is also possible to open the Deep Learning Editor as a stand-alone application, which is especially useful for re-training models with new images in a production environment.

 Requirements: